Electronic literature: Translation and global perspectives

+Electronic literature in China

+Chinese online literature has a rich history and is very popular, but it differs from electronic literature in focusing on online publication and interaction between readers and authors rather than digital aesthetic devices like interactivity, text-generation, or animation.
+Academic Guobin Yang defined internet literature in a Chinese context as "all web-based writings that are viewed as literature by their authors or readers."
+According to academic Michel Hockx, Chinese internet literature either "in established literary genres or in innovative literary forms" is "written especially for publication in an interactive online context and meant to be read on screen."
+An example of Chinese electronic literature that uses digital affordances is Shan Shui, a 2014 work that combines generative poetry with images.

 Preservation and archiving

 Because electronic literature is made to be read on computers within their original software, as Jessica Pressman explains that electronic literature analysis demands that readers and critics examine the media and technology.
 However, works often become unreadable when the software platforms or technologies they are designed for become obsolete.
 This may have made it more difficult for electronic literature to build the "traditions associated with print literature", as literary critic N. Katherine Hayles has argued.

+Archives and collections

 Several organizations are dedicated to preserving works of electronic literature.
 The UK-based Digital Preservation Coalition aims to preserve digital resources in general, while the Electronic Literature Organization's PAD (Preservation / Archiving / Dissemination) initiative gave recommendations on how to think ahead when writing and publishing electronic literature, as well as how to migrate works running on defunct platforms to current technologies.
 The British Library archives winners of the New Media Writing Prize in the UK Web Archive.
 The NEXT, run by Dene Grigar for the Electronic Literature Organization, hosts source files and documentation of many works of electronic literature and digital writing.
-The Electronic Literature Knowledge Base (ELMCIP) is a research resource for electronic literature, with 3,875 records of creative works as of February 11, 2024.
-The Electronic Literature Directory focuses on peer-reviewed descriptions or reviews of works.
-The Multilingual African Electronic Literature Database & African Diasporic Electronic Literature Database (MAELD & ADELD) is a project focusing on the African region.
 The Maryland Institute for Technologies in the Humanities and the Electronic Literature Lab at Washington State University Vancouver work towards the documentation and preservation of electronic literature and hypermedia.
-In Canada, the Laboratory NT2 hosts research and a database on electronic literature and digital art.

 The Electronic Literature Collection is a series of anthologies of electronic literature published by the Electronic Literature Organization, both on CD/DVD and online, and this is another strategy in working to make sure that electronic literature is available for future generations.